Can You Take Sudafed and NyQuil Together? – Is NyQuil Covered by Insurance?

 What Happens if You Take NyQuil and Sudafed Together?

 If NyQuil and Sudafed are taken simultaneously, the stimulant effect of Sudafed will compete with the NyQuil antihistamine’s drowsy effect.
-The results are unexpected and likely to be unpleasant; there could be an energized feeling, drowsiness, or somewhere between them.
+The results are unexpected and likely unpleasant; there could be an energized feeling, drowsiness, or somewhere between them.

 How Long Should I Wait to Take NyQuil After Sudafed?